A place to Connect, Grow, and Serve

 The Annual Meeting of the membership takes place on a Sunday two to five weeks before the end of the Church year on June 30.
 The agenda includes the election of trustees, officers and other officials; a report from the Board; and the adoption of the church budget covering the fiscal year that begins July 1.

-The Board holds business meetings on the third Tuesday of the month; approved minutes are posted on the Governance Docs link to the right.
+Generally, the Board holds a business meeting on the third Tuesday of the month.
+Minutes are posted, after they are approved by the Board, on the Governance Docs link to the right.
 The Board of Trustees operates under its Policy Manual which describes the Board’s system of governance and policies.

 Policy-Based Governance at UUCA